 Scott Skelton, MS, CIH

-Scott Skelton currently serves as a Senior IH/ER Consultant for CTEH®.
-Mr. Skelton focuses on special industrial hygiene projects with emphasis in worker exposure and exposure control for Emergency Response, as well as serving as an expert witness for IH-related litigation and project support.
-Mr. Skelton is a Certified Industrial Hygienist (CIH) from the American Board of Industrial Hygiene (ABIH) with experience in emergency response, industrial hygiene, and health and safety industries.
-Mr. Skelton received a Bachelor of Science in Biology with a minor in Chemistry from Arkansas State University, and a Master of Science in Industrial Hygiene from Montana Tech University.
+Scott Skelton currently serves as principal industrial hygiene/emergency response consultant for CTEH.
+Mr. Skelton focuses on special industrial hygiene projects with emphasis in worker exposure and exposure control for emergency response, as well as serving as an expert witness for IH-related litigation and project support.
+Mr. Skelton is a Certified Industrial Hygienist (CIH) from the American Board of Industrial Hygiene (ABIH) with over 10 years of experience in emergency response, industrial hygiene, and health and safety industries.
+Mr. Skelton received a Bachelor of Science in Biology with a minor in Chemistry from Arkansas State University and a Master of Science in Industrial Hygiene from Montana Tech University.
 Mr. Skelton has an extensive background in emergency response, toxicology, industrial hygiene, and health and safety.

-Mr. Skelton has managed and performed industrial hygiene practice on over 140 Chemical and Natural Disaster Responses including serving as a CTEH®’s Louisiana Director of Operations during the BP Gulf Oil spill and has an extensive background in environmental response, toxicology, occupational hygiene, and health and safety.
-He is experienced with air dispersion chemical modeling using SAFER STAR technology.
+Mr. Skelton has managed and performed industrial hygiene practice on over 200 chemical and natural disaster responses including serving as a CTEH Louisiana director of operations during the BP Gulf Oil spill and has an extensive background in environmental response, toxicology, occupational hygiene, and health and safety.
+He is experienced with air dispersion chemical modeling and exposure reconstruction using mathematical and computer-based modeling software.
 Mr. Skelton has experience with refinery industrial hygiene projects, chemical spills, train derailments and chemical plant fires.
 Also, he provides sound solutions to instituting air monitoring investigation plans for oil refineries and coal-power facilities.

 M.S., Industrial Hygiene, Montana Tech University, Butte, MT